emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Read the <a href="http://wordpress.org/plugins/e-mailit/faq/">FAQ</a> tab to learn more.

-<a href="http://www.e-mailit.com/demos/demo1">Check out the DEMO of the E-MAILiT Share Plugin</a>
+<a href="http://www.e-mailit.com/demos/demo1">Check out the Demo of the E-MAILiT Share Plugin</a>.

 **Features**